-Servicing also entails that you might be interested in working with the client further, whether on implementing the logo design on corporate materials (which we will talk about later) or redesigning the logo down the line.
+Servicing also entails that you might be interested in working with the client further, whether on implementing the logo design on business cards, corporate materials (which we will talk about later) or redesigning the logo down the line.

 Just because you designed a logo does not mean you are bound by moral laws to keep working on it for the same price you were paid previously.

-Cheap vs Expensive Logo Design Cost
+Cheap vs Expensive Logo Design Prices

-Now that we have covered some of the basics of logo design pricing let's talk about how to choose between a cheap and expensive design.
+Now that we have covered some of the basics of logo design pricing, let’s talk about how to choose between a cheap and expensive design.